apache/unomi/README.md

 Todo
 ----

-- Look at possible integration with newsletter management systems such as MailChimp, for example to synchronize user data with collected info.
+- Look at possible integration with newsletter management systems such as MailChimp, for example to synchronize profile data with collected info.
 - Integrate with machine learning implementations such as Prediction.io or Apache Mahout